Azure-For-Everyone/purview-in-a-day/README.md

 Once you're all set, we will create a new collection in Microsoft Purview, and connect to two resources `Microsoft SQL Database` and the `Azure Data Lake`.
 Once connected, we will start scanning our data sources to extract the technical metadata.
 We're now able to search, and further document our data model.

+Next you'll learn how to create a glossary hierarchy, and import an existing term set.
+We will assign terms to our data sets.
+To finish we will explore the concept of classifications, and we will learn how to create our own custom scan rule set.

 ### Challenge 2

 [Cedric] To be completed with a concrete explanation.